-As expected, while we observe positive and meaningful impacts of direct admissions on application behaviors for our pooled sample of 2.7-2.8 percentage points, impacts were consistently higher among racially minoritized, first-generation, and low-income students.
+As expected, while we observe positive and meaningful impacts of direct admissions on application behaviors of applying to any college or the direct admissions institution for our pooled sample of 2.7-2.8 percentage points, respectively, impacts were consistently higher among racially minoritized, first-generation, and low-income students.
 As shown in Table IV, Black/African American students were 3.7 points more likely to apply to college following direct admissions and were 6.1 points more likely to apply to the direct admissions institution.
 Given a baseline overall application rate of 31.1%, this is an increase of nearly 12% in application submission for Black/African American students.
 Similarly, students with Two or More Races were 4.9 points (or 19.2%) more likely to apply overall and 2.8 points more likely to apply to their direct admissions college.
-Latinx students were also 2.9 points more likely to apply to the direct admissions institution.
+Latinx students were also 2.9 points more likely to apply to the direct admissions college.